 Top of List for SEC Cybersecurity Regulation Solutions at Crunchbase

-REA is an American company located in Westfield, Massachusetts that is backed by American investors, using American labor to create products.
+REA is an American company located in Westfield, Massachusetts that is backed by American investors, using American labor to create Software Assurance Guardian ™ (SAG ™) products, SAG-PM™ and SAG-CTR™ to protect consumers from cyber-risks in the "digital world of things" DWOT ™

 We engineer software supply chain cyber-risk detection solutions to help Companies proactively detect and mitigate CISA Known Exploited Vulnerabilities (KEV) and other software supply chain risks, to prevent cyber-breaches and comply with SEC Cybersecurity Regulations.
 I'm frequently asked, "What does REA do?"
 Here is my concise answer.